 Joy to the World: Joyful Photography From Across Canada

-The holidays themselves can bring immense joy, especially in those quiet moments that allow you to reflect on life’s blessings.
+The holidays can bring immense joy, especially in those quiet moments that allow you to reflect on life’s blessings.
 Jen St. Louis of Elmira, Ontario, beautifully captures the magic and splendour of the season with this striking shot.

-Our “Joy” Theme Pic Challenge inspired Cheryl Power of Newfoundland and Labrador to send us this cute photo.
+Our “Joyful” Theme Pic Challenge inspired Cheryl Power of Newfoundland and Labrador to send us this cute photo.
 “My daughter Emily is my life, my happiness and my joy.
 I always put these two ornaments together on our tree—it just seems fitting,” she writes.

 Check out more inspiring holiday decorating ideas from across Canada.

-Here’s another photo by Cheryl Power, who really nailed our Theme Pic Challenge by weaving in a holiday theme.
+Here’s another photo from Cheryl, which is sure to put a smile on your face.
 “Nothing says joy more than a cat and a box, and Gandalf loves boxes,” she writes.
 (What a cute name for a cat!)

 For many, joy is really about inner peace.
 Diana Gorski of Edmonton took this wonderful photo in Banff.
 She writes: “Mountains bring me joy… It’s the one place I can really feel joie de vivre.”